wheelo/webpack-config/README.md

 ## Usage
-[I've just tranfered all config files to the `build` folder] The `build` folder includes all config files this repo about, therein the environment of `development` and `production` are distinguished.
-Bascically, `webpack.config.js`, `webpack.dev.config.js` are corresponding entries of the distinguished environment, go check them out.
+The `build` folder nearly includes all config files of this repo, the environment of `development` and `production` is distinguished.
+Bascically, `webpack.config.js`, `webpack.dev.config.js` are the entries of the two distinguished environment, you should go check them out.

 ```sh
 >> npm start